nerdfiles/hypermedia-orientation/index.md

             strategies to plays, plays take on the role and control variation on theme and initiative)
-Klossowski  (value is materialized living relation of voluptuous (e)motion)
+Klossowski  (value is materialized living relation of voluptuous (e)motion) Farley      "The question of reparations is produced by the system of marks.
+            The question of reparations is produced by the system of property.
+            The question of reparations is produced by the system of law.
+The answer to the question requires the end of law, the end of property, and the end of marks.
+The answer to the question of reparations is the end of white-over-black."
+(Anthony Paul Farley.
+The Apogee of the Commodity.)
 ```

 Everything's gotta eat, even money: you are what you eat.